Chapter 27: Awakening the Sleeping King and the Blessing of the North Wind

 “You have it,” she said and gave him one last embrace.
 Then, Zephyr turned and found me where I had been blown back into the wall of the room.
 “This is my friend, Heidi,” she said, extending a steadying hand in my direction which I gratefully took.
 “She desires guidance on where to direct her next steps.
 You are one of the wisest I know, Father.
 Would you offer her your counsel?”

 “I come seeking your nature, North Wind.
-I am a traveler and a walker of the Inner Worlds,” I said.
+I am a traveler and a messenger of the Inner Worlds,” I said.
 “Your daughter and I come from the island of the Sleeping King, but he awakened and things took a turn I didn’t expect.
-Now, I’m not sure what is required and expected of me.”
+Now, I’m not sure what is required of me or where I should go next to continue upon the path of spiritual evolution.
+I feel a little lost and down at heart for I gave up a crown of foundation stone in exchange for my freedom to keep moving onwards.
+Perhaps I acted foolishly but I could only do what my heart demanded I do to remain true to my own nature.”

 “The Sleeping King awakened, you say?” the god said.
 “You truly are blown by the winds of change and fortune to find yourself on my doorstep at this time.
-I shall share with you my nature though you may not like the revelation of it, for I am not gentle nor forgiving.”
+I shall share with you my nature though you may not enjoy the revelation of it, for I am not gentle nor forgiving.”
 He turned again into the wind and blew past me, and his voice came out of the air.
 “I carry change and storm.
-I bring the cold so the animals sleep and the humans cower in their homes.
-I am cursed for my nature but it is only through the rest I bring that my wife is able to create the growth and warmth with her breath.
+I bring the cold so the animals sleep and the mortals cower in their homes, huddling together for warmth in my chilling presence.
+I am cursed for my nature but it is only through the rest and rejuvenation I bring that my wife is able to create growth and welcome warmth with her blessed breath.
 I am part of a great cycle.”

 The North Wind moved through his halls as a chill breeze, drawing Zephyr and I along with him in his mighty passage.